jonathondilworth/detailed-plutus-lecture-notes/3-Lecture-Three.md

 * txInfoWdrl :: **[(StakingCredential, Integer)]** — Staking Reward Withdrawal ***(Possibly Deprecated)***
 * txInfoValidRange :: **POSIXTimeRange** — Time range in which the transaction is valid. ***(Possibly Modified)***
 * txInfoSignatories :: [PubKeyHash] — List of public keys that have signed the transaction.
-* txInfoData :: [(DatumHash, Datum)] — The output value of the Tx which have been spent (required), Lars uses the phrase: <pre><code>Spending Transactions Have To Include The Datum Of The Transactions They've Spent.
+* txInfoData :: [(DatumHash, Datum)] — The output value of the Tx which have been spent (required), Lars uses the phrase:

+<pre><code>Spending Transactions Have To Include The Datum Of The Transactions They've Spent (The Script Output).

+Producing transactions that have spent any given output only have to include the hash (Which hash exactly?) - dictionary of 'datum-hash' to hash to full datum values to a given hash?

-But Producing Transactions Can Optionally Do That.</code></pre>
+However, Producing Transactions Can Optionally Do That.</code></pre>

 * txInfoId :: TxId — Hash of the pending transaction (excluding witnesses)

 ### 3.4 Context - TxInfo (Current)